wtistang/2024-TechXchange-Labs/1240-Liberty-Getting-Started/README.md

     ![image118](./images/media/image118.png)

-    As you can see, this is an ILAN package which can be used for evaluation as well as for production.
+    As you can see, this is an ILAN package that can be used for evaluation as well as for production.

 8. Get the list of Liberty features that are part of the installation: